meanderix/vpr/readme.txt

 Acknowledgements:
  - Thanks to Angus Johnson and Anders Melander for helping me track down bugs.
  - Thanks to Sanyin for providing SSE2 optimized CumSum implementation.
+ - Thanks to Michael Hinrichs for reporting about a buffer overflow bug.

 Change log:
  Version 1.00 (28 January 2009):